Sexual Harassment and Discrimination Prevention Policy

-- encouraged a fellow employee to report harassment.
+- Encouraged a fellow employee to report harassment.

 Even if the alleged harassment does not turn out to rise to the level of a violation of law, the individual is protected from retaliation if the person had a good faith belief that the practices were unlawful.
 However, the retaliation provision is not intended to protect persons making intentionally false charges of harassment.

-Reporting Sexual/Workplace Harassment
+Reporting Sexual Harassment

 Supervisors and managers will also be subject to discipline for engaging in any retaliation.

-Complaint and Investigation of Sexual/Workplace Harassment
+Complaints and Investigations of Sexual Harassment

-An investigation of any complaint, information or knowledge of suspected sexual/workplace harassment will be prompt and thorough, commenced immediately and completed as soon as possible.
+All complaints or information about sexual harassment will be investigated, whether that information was reported in verbal or written form.
+An investigation of any complaint, information, or knowledge of suspected sexual harassment will be prompt, thorough, and started and completed as soon as possible.
 The investigation will be kept confidential to the extent possible.
-All persons involved, including complainants, witnesses and alleged harassers will be accorded due process, as outlined below, to protect their rights to a fair and impartial investigation.
+All individuals involved, including those making a harassment claim, witnesses, and alleged harassers deserve a fair and impartial investigation.

-- Upon receipt of complaint, OELS will conduct an immediate review of the allegations, and take any interim actions (e.g., instructing the respondent to refrain from communications with the complainant), as appropriate.
-If complaint is verbal, encourage the individual to complete the “Complaint Form” in writing.
-If he or she refuses, prepare a Complaint Form based on the verbal reporting.
+1. Will conduct a prompt review of the allegations, assess the appropriate scope of the investigation, and take any interim actions (for example, instructing the individual(s) about whom the complaint was made to refrain from communications with the individual(s) who reported the harassment), as appropriate.
+If complaint is verbal, request that the individual completes the complaint form in writing.
+If the person reporting prefers not to fill out the form, a supervisor, manager, or Armhr will prepare a complaint form or equivalent documentation based on the verbal reporting;

-- Interview all parties involved, including any relevant witnesses;
+3. Will seek to interview all parties involved, including any relevant witnesses;

-- Create a written documentation of the investigation (such as a letter, memo or email), which contains the following:
+4. Will create a written documentation of the investigation (such as a letter, memo or email), which contains the following: